dylanwilks/docker-hytale-server/README.md

 You will have to run this each time before starting the server. **Useful for testing**.

 ## AOT Cache Training
-Since the provided HytaleServer.aot file that comes with the downloader often yields errors, the container will by default train and creating its own when downloading server files.
+Since the HytaleServer.aot file that comes with the downloader often yields errors, the container will by default train and create its own when downloading server files.
 To control this set `UPDATE_AOT` accordingly.
 See [JEP 514](https://openjdk.org/jeps/514) for more info.

 ## Optional universe, worlds, and mods attach points